 14. ReGen Village ( Netherlands )

 The ReGen Village is not actually a village but an urban neighborhood, everything has been designed in such a way that people can grow their own food, treat their own waste, harvest rainwater and generate their own power.
 ReGen is a company that specializes in eco-friendly neighborhoods and villages, they have plans on making several projects in other locations across the world.
-The villages look fairly futuristic, almost as an episode from the show Black Mirror.
+The villages look fairly futuristic, almost like an episode from the show Black Mirror.

 15. Lasqueti Island ( British Columbia )

 This is the second off grid location in Vancouver Island which is on this list.
-The main difference is that Lasqueti Island is actually home to around 400 people, and all living in an off grid community.
+The main difference is that Lasqueti Island is actually home to around 400 people, all living in an off grid community.
 Vancouver Island is one of the most beautiful places in the world, and it has everything you would need for off grid living.
 Vancouver Island has several privately owned islands, so if you are looking to relocate to an excellent off grid location you should probably check them out.

 16. Tristan Da Cunha ( United Kingdom )